scottmerker/GridServ/README.md

 GridServ
 ========

-GridServ is a HTML5 grid based app launcher for home servers
+GridServ is a *simple* HTML5 grid based app launcher for home media servers.

+Feel free to use and modify as you wish.